 - Drugs offences involving supply

 The full list of offences that will never be filtered from a DBS Check can be found here.

 There are also a few positions where filtering from DBS Checks does not apply and all convictions and cautions may be taken into account, for example those in national security or the police.

 These organisations will likely access the Police National Computer directly instead of using the DBS process.

-So, do DBS Checks show cautions?
+So, what shows up on a DBS Check?
+And do DBS Checks show cautions?